yelouafi/cfrp/README.md

 // => log 2
 ```

 In case you're wondering events are just like Rx Subjects.
-We use them to hookup callbacks in UI (e.g. React's onXXXX={increment$.next()}).
-In fact you can replce this with Rx's Subjects and it'll work the same
+We use them to hookup callbacks in UI (e.g. React's `onXXXX={increment$.next()}`).
+In fact you can replace this with Rx Subjects and it'll work the same way.

-/
-In Rx; Subjects are subject to caution; but I prefer this style instead of pushing events from React Components into
+In Rx, Subjects are subject to caution; but I prefer this style instead of pushing events from React Components into
 callbacks instead of pulling Event Streams based on some fragile CSS selector.

 ## (Deadly Boring) TodoList example